AhYang5503/data-science-research/fashion_trend_analytics/README.md

 # Fashion Trend Analytics (Volunteer Research Sample)

-A simple, teaching-friendly project that shows how **AI and data analysis** can help track fashion trends for a **Fashion Psychology Institute**.
-It uses plain tools (pandas, simple keyword tagging, basic charts) so the whole pipeline is easy to understand and present.
+Sample of the project with the work flow to help track fashion trends for **Fashion Psychology Institute**.
+It uses plain tools (pandas, simple keyword tagging, basic charts).
+I would like to explain more during the interview process.

 ## What this does
 - Loads a small dataset of fashion posts (sample provided).